-HOSTETTER'S

-France!
-Karr just missed being a great novel-ist, and just missed being a great jour-nalist, though he did some fine slashing work for "Les Guepes," for which he than he would in own, the trolley wrote an attack on Sainte-Beave, which is perhaps the bitterest thing of its kind in any language.
-His real fame, howpast his gate and electricity slaving for him in house, barn and field, the lot of the new farmer is far from a forlorn ever, was achieved after he had earned | one.-Philadelphia Ledger.
+HOSTETTER'S will convince you that it is the be Poor Appetite, Flatalency, Headache, Bloating, Dyspepsia, Indigestion, Cos-tiveness or Female Uis.
+Try it today.
+Karv just missed being a great novel-ist, and just missed being a great jour-nalist, though he did some fine stashing work for "Les Guepes," for which he which he than he would in town, the trolley wrote an attack on Sainte-Beave, which is perhaps the bitterest thing of its kind in any language.
+His real fame, however, was achieved after he had earned | one .-- Philadelphia Ledger.

-GREAT ARTIST DISCOVERED IN JESUIT BROTHER.
+GREAT ARTIST DISCOVERED IN JESUIT BROTHER

-One of the most remarkable artistic "finds" of recent times is that of Brother Schroen, a member of the Jesuit order, who was "discovered" a fortnight ago at St. John's college, New York, where he has been for some time at work on mural decorations.
+One of the most remarkable artistic "finds" of recent times is that of Brother Schroen, a member of the Jesuft order, who was "discovered" a fortnight ago at St. John's college, New York, where he has been for some time at work on mural decorations.